 IMA began distributing preventive treatment for LF in Haiti through mass drug administration in 2007; and then in 2011, IMA became the lead implementing partner in Haiti for the ENVISION project to combat LF and soil transmitted helminths.
 Our work expanded in 2015 when, in partnership with Episcopal Relief & Development, IMA launched the Healthy Schools, Successful Children project to address water, sanitation and hygiene issues in Haitian schools.
 IMA also developed and maintains a public-private partnership with TOMS, an American footwear company, to provide children in Haiti with hundreds of thousands of pairs of new shoes, which are the first line of defense against soil-transmitted helminthes or STH infection.

-The ENVISION project, led by RTI International, aims to control soil-transmitted helminthes in Haiti and to eliminate LF, a mosquito-borne, neglected tropical disease that can cause severe physical disability and social stigma.
-IMA works alongside donors and the Haiti Neglected Tropical Disease Control Program or HNTDCP, a joint effort between the Ministry of Health and Population and the Ministry of Education, to provide mass drug administration of two safe drugs in 9 of Haiti’s 10 departments.
-Last year, 3,243,074 million Haitians were treated, including 805,092 school-aged children, excluding pregnant women and children under age 2 who cannot receive treatment.
-To reach a population this size, IMA has trained approximately 20,000 community leaders, promoters and distributors to educate the population about LF, persuade the highest number of households possible to participate in preventive treatment for LF, and conduct MDA through community distribution posts and schools.
-The goal is to eliminate LF in Haiti by 2020.
+The ENVISION project, led by RTI International, aims to eliminate lymphatic filariasis and control soil transmitted Helminthes in Haiti.
+ENVISION is a collaborative effort at every level; IMA works alongside donors and the Haiti Neglected Tropical Disease Control Program, a joint effort between the Ministry of Health and Population and the Ministry of Education, to provide mass drug administration of two safe drugs, diethylcarbamazine and albendazole, in 4 of Haiti’s 10 departments—treating 2.8 million Haitians.
+To reach a population this size, IMA has trained approximately 20,000 community leaders, promoters and distributors to educate the population about LF, persuade the highest number of households possible to participate in preventive treatment for the disease, and conduct MDA through community distribution posts and schools.

 $1.96 million | Episcopal Relief & Development | 2015-2018